Category Archives: Study Groups

 ICAPGen Study Groups are a great option to add in preparing for the credentialing process.
 Study Group leaders are experienced AG® professionals equipped to help you understand, improve, and ultimately succeed.

-Spring Test Prep Study Group, application deadline 15 March 2026
+Fall 2026 Test Prep Study Group, application deadline 1 September 2026

 This group meets over Zoom every other week for a total of nine weeks.
 Applicants must have successfully passed the Four Generation Project –OR- completed a Four Generation Study Group AND submitted your project.

-Summer Four Generation Project, application deadline 1 June 2026
+Winter 2027 Four Generation Study Group, application deadline 1 November 2026

-Applicants must have chosen an accreditation region, have experience researching in the region, and have most of their research completed for one generation of their Four Generation Project.
+Applicants must have chosen an accreditation region and through their experience researching in the region, have most of their research completed for all generations of their Four Generation Project.
 Bring your most challenging generation to the group to receive feedback with the broadest relevance.
-The group meets over Zoom for seven meeting sessions over a four-month period.

 Assess your readiness to participate in a Study Group